dianapatrong/datapipeline2-olist-assignment/README.md

 - Download data from kaggle https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce
   - Unzip the `archive.zip` file
   - Copy archive folder into the folder `data/` inside the repository

-- In the root of the repository, run the following command: `$ mill spark.standalone.run`
+#### Batch

+By running the following command, we can find the results of the distinct customers that had late deliveries under the folder `output/customers_with_late_deliveries`

+`$  mill spark.standalone.run batch data/archive/ output/`

 - The logs should display something similar to the below image:
   ![Result](documentation/ResultsOnTerminal.png)